Awni00/relational-convolutions/rebuttals/icml/xLCW.md

 5. The **relational convolution** operation returns a sequence of new "objects" (i.e., a sequence of vectors), with each object now representing the relational pattern within a group of input objects.
 This enables the overall operation to be repeated in order to *learn representations of higher-order relations*.

 The main emphasis of our work is to design a **a natural, flexible, and compositional architecture for learning hierarchical relations**.
 This has **so far been unexplored in the literature**.
-In particular, relational architectures have so far been "flat", limiting their ability to learn iteratively more complex relational representations.
+In particular, relational architectures explored in previous work have been "flat", limiting their ability to learn iteratively more complex relational representations.
+Representing complex higher-order relations is necessary for many real-world tasks; it is an ability which humans possess but existing machine learning architectures lack.
 Thus, our work forms an important contribution to the literature, addressing a central problem (learning hierarchical relations through a compositional architecture) which has so far been unaddressed.

 <!-- [5/n] -->
 ## Clarification about question on notation in Eq (2)